-Our audit committee in 2015 consisted of William Lee, Michael Scott and Alexander Ruckdaeschel, each of whom was a non-employee director.
-Mr. Lee was the chairperson of our audit committee up until his death in March 2016.
-Our audit committee currently consists of Michael Scott, Alexander Ruckdaeschel and our recent board appointee Edward Kay effective April 2016.
-Our board of directors has determined that each member of our audit committee is an independent director as defined by Rule 10A-3 promulgated by the SEC pursuant to the Securities Exchange Act of 1934, as amended and meets the requirements of financial literacy under SEC rules.
-Our audit committee met five (5) times during 2015.
+Our audit committee consists of Edward Kay, Michael Scott and Alexander Ruckdaeschel, each of whom is a non-employee director.
+William Lee, a former director, was the chairperson of our audit committee up until his death in March 2016 and was replaced by the appointment of Edward Kay effective April 2016.
+Our board of directors has determined that each member of our audit committee is an independent director as defined by Rule 10A-3 promulgated by the SEC pursuant to the Securities Exchange Act of 1934, as amended and meets the requirements of financial literacy under SEC rules and regulations and the NASDAQ Stock Market.
+Mr. Lee served as our audit committee financial expert up until his death in March 2016, as defined under SEC rules.
 Mr. Kay was appointed in April 2016 as the new chairperson of our audit committee and is considered an independent director as defined by Rule 10A-3 promulgated by the SEC pursuant to the Securities Exchange Act of 1934, as amended and meets the requirements of financial literacy under SEC rules and regulations and the NASDAQ Stock Market.
 Mr. Kay serves as our audit committee financial expert, as defined under SEC rules.
+Our audit committee met four (4) times during 2016.